UK and Ukraine ministers meet as officials discuss peace plans

 Meanwhile, Steve Witkoff – a Trump envoy who has been deeply involved in negotiations – is set to return to Moscow this week.

-Ukraine could be forced to swallow a bitter pill under terms being ironed out between the US and Russia, according to the Financial Times (FT).
+Ukraine could be forced to swallow a bitter pill under terms being ironed out between the US and Russia, as first reported by the Financial Times.

-Russian leader Vladimir Putin has offered to halt his invasion of Ukraine across its current front lines, the newspaper reported.

-Among the ideas floated by the US for the settlement are Moscow’s continued control of occupied Ukrainian regions, and US recognition that Russia owns the Crimean peninsula, the FT said.
+Among the ideas floated by the US for the settlement are Moscow’s continued control of occupied Ukrainian regions, and US recognition that Russia owns the Crimean peninsula.

+Speaking to reporters during a visit to India, Mr Vance said: “We’ve issued a very explicit proposal to both the Russians and the Ukrainians, and it’s time for them to either say ‘yes’ or for the United States to walk away from this process.”

+He added the US’s “very fair proposal” would “freeze the territorial lines at some level close to where they are today,” with both sides having to give up some territory they currently hold, but did not provide further detail.

 Ukrainian President Volodymyr Zelensky is unlikely to accept the surrender of Crimea and called for an unconditional ceasefire as the first step to negotiations to end the war.